vtexdocs/dev-portal-content/docs/guides/Master-Data/master-data-how-it-works/vtable.md

 ## 4. Saving the app schema to Master Data

-To save the app schema to Master Data, you must use the [Create document with custom ID](https://developers.vtex.com/docs/api-reference/master-data-api-v2#put-/api/dataentities/-dataEntityName-/documents/-id-) endpoint, adding your app schema as the request body and filling the URL with the information below:
+To save the app schema to Master Data, send a `PUT` request to the [Create document with custom ID](https://developers.vtex.com/docs/api-reference/master-data-api-v2#put-/api/dataentities/-dataEntityName-/documents/-id-) endpoint, adding your app schema as the request body and filling the URL with the information below:

 `PUT` `https://{accountName}.{environment}.com.br/api/dataentities/vtable/documents/{appName}?_schema=app`